franklin02/ML-BDSO/version2.0/README.md

 ## New Features and Updates in v2.0

 1. **Defect Type Prediction and Classification**:
-   - Extended functionality to predict and control for specific defect types such as delamination, voids, and cracking.
+   - Extended functionality to predict and control for specific defect types, including delamination, voids, cracking, porosity, interlayer_weakness, and shrinkage_warping.
    Each defect type is classified based on Bayesian predictions and associated with targeted control parameters.

 2. **Improved Bayesian Inference**:
    - Bayesian priors are now adaptively updated based on recent data for specific defect probabilities, with parameters dynamically adjusting according to the defect type predicted.